-A Garlic Press will give you crushed garlic, not minced.
+A garlic press is used to crush garlic.
+Note that you will get crushed garlic, not minced.
 The garlic comes out more like a paste, which can be ideal for garlic butter and salad dressings.

 - loathe them; or